xAirx/Express-Api-for-React-Native-project/README.md

   	#Task 2  Mongoose populate DEL request with dish data and user data.

-		We will need a user ID
+		We will need a user ID within the comment listed so we know which user it belongs to

-		We will need a dish ID within the favorite listed so we know which dish it belongs to
+		We will need a dish ID within the comment listed so we know which dish it belongs to